Alan Siegel on how to embrace simplicity in communication and build a distinctive brand voice

 You've studied hundreds of companies to learn how these distinctive voices emerge.
 Can you elaborate on how the most effective are created?

-1) define your purpose
+2) define your identity

-6) plan for the rapid emergence of communications driven by AI.
+10) voice-centered world: plan for the rapid emergence of communications driven by AI.

 What steps can creatives take today, right now, to improve and define their own brand voice?